bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 ## 3. Step Functions

 Next let's go to the Step Functions console.
 Here we create a new state machine with the type Standard.
-We can later recreate this with Express for higher concurrency, but Standard makes creating state machines through the console easier.
+We can later recreate this with Express for higher concurrency, but Standard makes developing state machines through the console easier.

 Here you can paste the example state machine definition you see below.
 Replace the `xxxxxxxxxx` in the Download step with the ID of your API Gateway.
 If you deployed to a region different from `us-east-1` then also update the region.